This post is sponsored by Canadian Securities Administrators (CSA). All views and opinions expressed represent my own.

 You see, cryptocurrency is very new, it’s unregulated, shrouded in mystery, and extremely volatile.
 Adding all those things up, it has more similarities to betting on horses than buying common stocks.

-Nonetheless, a lot of what you’ll find in the media, on blogs and in forums about cryptocurrency is focused on how people have gotten rich off buying and selling cryptocurrency, and why you should think about buying now before missing your chance.
+Nonetheless, a lot of what you’ll find in the media, on blogs, and in forums about cryptocurrency is focused on how people have gotten rich off buying and selling cryptocurrency, and why you should think about buying now before missing your chance.

-If there’s one thing I hate, it’s anything that perpetuates the idea that it’s easy to get rich quick.
+If there’s one thing I hate, it’s anything that perpetuates the idea that it’s easy to get rich quickly.
 Sure, some people have done it, but those people are the exception, not the rule.

-So, for this post I’m going to dive deep into the most important things you need to know about buying and selling cryptocurrency in Canada, and why you should proceed with caution (if you proceed at all).
+So, for this post, I’m going to dive deep into the most important things you need to know about buying and selling cryptocurrency in Canada, and why you should proceed with caution (if you proceed at all).

 When Did Cryptocurrency Start?